 NASA - Fire and Smoke Satellite Images

 For more information on Wildfire Smoke and your Health click HERE.

 Prescribed Fire Summary

 Prescribed Fire Booklet

 National Fire Plan and Healthy Forest Initiative

 Healthy Forests and Rangelands

 Do you have defensible space?
 Visit www.firewise.org to learn more about creating defensible space around your home to help minimize the threat of wildfire.
 More information:

-For specific information on how to apply for a Boise National Forest seasonal firefighting job click HERE.
+For an overview of specific information on how to apply for a Boise National Forest seasonal firefighting jobs - HERE.

 To apply for a job: www.usajobs.gov